microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accesspackagecatalog-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieve the properties and relationships of an accesspackagecatalog object.
+Retrieve the properties and relationships of an [accessPackageCatalog](../resources/accesspackagecatalog.md) object.

 ## Permissions